Top 10 Information

 encrypting sensitive information.
 Your business

-contacts need to use encryption to help maintain the
+contacts need to use encryption to help maintain

-confidential information is contained within your
+of your confidential information is contained

-office.
-Employees frequently work out of the office
+within your office.
+Employees frequently work

-and this information must be transported in a safe
+out of the office and this information must be

-and secure manner.
+transported in a safe and secure manner.

 Your reputation is at risk when confidential

-information is compromised and increased costs are
+information is compromised and increased costs

-incurred when information is exposed to unauthorized
+are incurred when information is exposed to

-personnel.
-Don’t wait for someone to gain access to
+unauthorized personnel.
+Don’t wait for someone

-your confidential information.
-Encrypt information
+to gain access to your confidential information.

-to protect you from threats both inside and outside
+Encrypt information to protect you from threats

-of your organization.
+both inside and outside of your organization.

 Network security audits help ensure your data is

-properly secured on your servers and backup media.
+properly secured on your servers and backup

-Security Tip #3 - Firewalls, What they Can't
+Security Tip #3 - Firewalls, What they

-Do For You
+Can't Do For You

 Firewalls can't do everything.
 Firewalls are a

-good first step to protect you against hackers, but
+good first step to protect you against hackers,

-on a front door, a firewall can't tell you if you
+deadbolt lock on a front door, a firewall can't

-have other vulnerabilities that might allow a hacker
+tell you if you have other vulnerabilities that

-access to your network.
+might allow a hacker access to your network.

 Why you need formalized security protection:

-- Firewalls can’t protect against attacks that
+- Firewalls can’t protect against attacks

-don’t go through the firewall – wireless
+that don’t go through the firewall –

-networks, dial-up modems, and internal employees
+wireless networks, dial-up modems, and

-often by-pass firewall protection
+internal employees often by-pass firewall

 - Firewalls reflect the overall level of

-security of your network – a failure may expose
+security of your network – a failure may

-your sensitive data
+expose your sensitive data

 - Firewalls stop incoming threats but you